raspereza/HtoAA/4Tau/stat/README.md

 # Statistical inference in the HtoAA analysis

 ## Before running the code
-It is suggested to run statistical code in the separate folder.
+It is suggested to run statistical code in a separate folder.
 ```
 mkdir /nfs/dust/cms/user/username/HtoAA
 cd /nfs/dust/cms/user/username/HtoAA